gretaivan/DateWithAngular/README.md

   - added the router links in nav component
 - installs and adds ngx-toastr in `angular.json` styles and `app.module.ts` and adds error popup for login and registration
 - adds `_guard` with `ng g guard auth --skip-tests`, modifies guard to check if current user exits and refactors `app-routing.module` to use guard protection on all routes
+- creates module directory for the cleanup that contains `shared.module` this is to keep main app.module clean.

 ## Some theory